mrjackyliang/discord-stonker-bot/README.md

 [![GitHub License](https://img.shields.io/github/license/mrjackyliang/discord-stonker-bot?style=flat-square&color=yellow)](https://github.com/mrjackyliang/discord-stonker-bot/blob/master/LICENSE)
 [![Become a GitHub Sponsor](https://img.shields.io/badge/sponsor-github-black?style=flat-square&color=orange)](https://github.com/sponsors/mrjackyliang)

-A utility bot built for finance-related Discord servers.
+An advanced business-ready bot built for finance-related Discord servers.
 This bot adds a suite of features designed to enhance the experience of your server such as content organization, impersonator detection, bumping threads, and more.

 **This project is largely sponsored by and actively used in [Low Key Stonks](https://liang.nyc/lowkeystonks).
 If you are seeking for a Discord server stewardship, feel free to [contact me](https://www.mrjackyliang.com/contact).**